 The headwaters at Itasca was packed with viewers who witnessed several dance performance groups, solo dancers and a Native American drum group from White Earth.

 Radio simulcasts allowed a wider audience to share the performances which also were recorded.
-Some scenes can be viewed at www.youtube.com/watch?v=BP3rYnO7tJ0 or go to http://www.globalsiteperformance.org/oneriver/ for more about the event and some photos.
+Some scenes can be viewed on YouTube or visit the Itasca Park website for more about the event and some photos.
 Heartland Arts also holds some memorabilia from the event and the CD compiled after the event.
 If you would like to view a CD of the event, please contact us.

 Established in 1891, Itasca is Minnesota's oldest state park.
 Today, the park totals more than 32,000 acres and includes more than 100 lakes.